NagendraM18/LeetcodeDSA/README.md

 4. [Next permutation](#next-permutation)
 5.  [sort color](#sort-array-with-only-values-0,1,2)
-6. [Buy and sell stock at best price](#Buy-and-sell-stock-at-best-price) I Have completed mt array part one solution   and performed many operation and learned the  effective thing  know we are moving to Array part 2
+6. [Buy and sell stock at best price](#Buy-and-sell-stock-at-best-price)

+I Have completed mt array part one solution   and performed many operation and learned the  effective thing  know we are moving to Array part2

-   Array part (2)
+  **Array part (2)**
 ---

 ### Two Sum